 15. What will I get paid?

 Pay varies widely in the sector.
-It will differ depending upon how you are employed i.e. temporary, permanent, full-time, part-time, sessional etc. Full-time teachers in colleges earn on average £15,000-£36,000+.
-Hourly paid teachers and assessors can earn between £10 and £25+ per hour.
-This might depend upon the subject to be taught, where it will be taught and the qualifications and experience you have.
+It will differ depending upon how you are employed i.e. temporary; permanent; full-time; part-time; sessional etc. Full-time qualified teachers in colleges earn on average £32,500+.
+Hourly paid teachers and assessors can earn between £15 and £30 per hour.
+This might depend upon the subject taught, where it will be taught and the qualifications and experience you have.
 Employers can set their own rates of pay depending upon the job role - often by negotiation.
 However, as a guide you can check out FE pay scales in England from the University and College Union.

 16. How can I make my sessions interesting?

-Try and use different activities which suit your learners i.e. a mixture of input from yourself by talking and demonstrating things: using group work, presentations, paired work, discussions, practical tasks etc. Once you get to know your learners you will know what works and what doesn’t and it will also depend upon what resources are available to you.
+Try and use different activities which suit your learners i.e. a mixture of input from yourself by talking and demonstrating things: using group work, presentations, paired work, discussions, practical tasks etc. Once you get to know your learners you will know what works and what doesn’t, and it will also depend upon what resources are available to you.
 Don’t be afraid to try something different (as long as it’s safe) and check that learning is taking place by regularly asking questions, using quizzes, practical tasks and observing what is happening.
 You might find the '50 Teaching and Learning Approaches' book useful to help you make your sessions interesting.

 17. How can I stop my learners getting bored?